Geothermal energy: Environmental effects

 Fluids drawn from underground carry a mixture of gasses, notably carbon dioxide (CO_{2}), hydrogen sulfide (H_{2}S), methane (CH_{4}) and ammonia (NH_{3}).
 These pollutants contribute to global warming, acid rain and noxious smells if released.
 Existing geothermal electric plants emit an average of 122 kg of CO_{2} per megawatt-hour (MW·h) of electricity, a small fraction of the emission intensity of fossil fuel plants.
 A few plants emit more pollutants than gas-fired power, at least in the first few years, such as some geothermal power in Turkey.
 Plants that experience high levels of acids and volatile chemicals are typically equipped with emission-control systems to reduce the exhaust.
-New emerging closed looped technologies developed by Eavor have the potential to reduce these emissions to zero.
+New emerging closed-loop technologies developed by Eavor have the potential to reduce these emissions to zero.

 Water from geothermal sources may hold in solution trace amounts of toxic elements such as mercury, arsenic, boron, and antimony.
 These chemicals precipitate as the water cools, and can damage surroundings if released.
 The modern practice of returning geothermal fluids into the Earth to stimulate production has the side benefit of reducing this environmental impact.

 Construction can adversely affect land stability.
 Subsidence occurred in the Wairakei field.
 In Staufen im Breisgau, Germany, tectonic uplift occurred instead.
 A previously isolated anhydrite layer came in contact with water and turned it into gypsum, doubling its volume.
 Enhanced geothermal systems can trigger earthquakes as part of hydraulic fracturing.
 A project in Basel, Switzerland was suspended because more than 10,000 seismic events measuring up to 3.4 on the Richter Scale occurred over the first 6 days of water injection.

 Geothermal power production has minimal land and freshwater requirements.
 Geothermal plants use 3.5 km2 per gigawatt of electrical production (not capacity) versus 32 km2 and 12 km2 for coal facilities and wind farms respectively.
 They use 20 L of freshwater per MW·h versus over 1000 L per MW·h for nuclear, coal, or oil.

 Production

 Philippines

 The Philippines began geothermal research in 1962 when the Philippine Institute of Volcanology and Seismology inspected the geothermal region in Tiwi, Albay.
 The first geothermal power plant in the Philippines was built in 1977, located in Tongonan, Leyte.
 The New Zealand government contracted with the Philippines to build the plant in 1972.
 The Tongonan Geothermal Field (TGF) added the Upper Mahiao, Matlibog, and South Sambaloran plants, which resulted in a 508 MV capacity.

 The first geothermal power plant in the Tiwi region opened in 1979, while two other plants followed in 1980 and 1982.
 The Tiwi geothermal field is located about 450 km from Manila.
 The three geothermal power plants in the Tiwi region produce 330 MWe, putting the Philippines behind the United States and Mexico in geothermal growth.
-The Philippines has 7 geothermal fields and continues to exploit geothermal energy by creating the Philippine Energy Plan 2012–2030 that aims to produce 70% of the country's energy by 2030.
+The Philippines has seven geothermal fields and continues to exploit geothermal energy by creating the Philippine Energy Plan 2012–2030 that aims to produce 70% of the country's energy by 2030.